k3v1n888/gcp/INTEGRATION_SUMMARY.md

 ### 🔄 What Happens When You Start
 1. System initializes AI Incident Scheduler ✅
-2. Scheduler uses your Quantum AI service ✅
+2. Scheduler uses your Sentient AI service ✅
 3. Dashboard shows "AI Incident Orchestrator" tab ✅
 4. AI analysis leverages your ML predictions ✅
 5. Incidents created using your AI insights ✅